-The Chief Minister's Annual Report Directions require agencies to submit their annual financial statements to the Auditor-General and CMTEDD no later than the dates specified in the timetable issued by CMTEDD, in order to meet the whole-of-government financial reporting deadline.
-Amendments to the FMA now allow the Statement of Responsibility to be signed by the D-G/CEO or Chairperson any time before the audit opinion, is provided by the Auditor-General.
-However, to ensure there is no loss of quality, the draft financial statements need to be reviewed by the relevant Internal Audit Committee and authorised for issue to the Auditor-General by the D-G/CEO or Chairperson.
+The Chief Minister's Annual Report Directions require agencies to submit their annual financial statements to the Auditor-General and the Chief Minister, Treasury and Economic Development Directorate (CMTEDD) no later than the dates specified in the timetable issued by CMTEDD, in order to meet the whole-of-government financial reporting deadline.
+The Statement of Responsibility is required to be signed by the D-G/CEO or Chairperson any time before the audit opinion, is provided by the Auditor-General.
+However, to ensure there is no loss of quality, the official draft financial statements need to be reviewed by the relevant Internal Audit Committee and authorised for issue to the Auditor-General by the D-G/CEO or Chairperson.
+Agencies should work with the Audit Office to facilitate the supply of earlier draft information wherever possible to assist in achieving a timely audit outcome.